 The program is organized to provide a structured and well-rounded experience of the different aspects of hospice and palliative medicine.
 The curriculum’s educational goals are organized around the ACGME’s core competencies.

 Training for the fellowship consists of 12 months of clinical training comprised of a wide variety of in- and out-patient rotations across the HonorHealth network and in partnership with other educational sites such as Community Bridges and Hospice of the Valley and Phoenix Children’s Hospital, providing a truly unique educational experience.
-Fellows will have the opportunity to select from three different electives for further training in areas of interest.
+Fellows will have the opportunity to select from different electives for further training in areas of interest.

-Working in a variety of settings throughout the HonorHealth network, fellows will have the opportunity to care for a patient population that is racially, ethnically and socioeconomically diverse with a wide range of advanced illness.
+Working in a variety of settings throughout the HonorHealth network, fellows will have the opportunity to care for a diverse patient population with a wide range of advanced illness.
 Each hospital has a unique patient population and focus, including cancer care; invasive cardiac procedures, including open heart surgery and ECMO; Level I Trauma; stroke care; and neurosurgery.

 Primary Clinical Site: HonorHealth Scottsdale Thompson Peak Medical Center